David-Alcocer/Equipo-6-Fundamentos-De-Software/Presentación 🧑‍🏫/Guion.md

 But during Sprint 2, we realized a crucial detail: schedule flexibility was useless if the help lacked quality.
 We asked a question that changed everything: Who should be a tutor?
 Is having free time enough?

-> NARRATOR (on camera, firm tone):
-> And here, our goal evolved.
-We decided PeerHive wouldn't just be a "tutoring" website, but a system for **reliable tutoring**.

 To guarantee quality:
 * **Minimum Requirement:** A tutor must be in 5th semester or higher.
 * **Academic Credentialing:** Not only that.
 They must have sufficient credits and an academic history that proves they are in good standing.